Women’s Fund founded at Austin Community Foundation to support nonprofit organizations that benefit women and their children.

 Women’s Health is a pillar of economic security for women.
 Health care and family planning are fundamental factors enabling women to meaningfully participate in the labor force and build wealth.

 The Women’s Fund will invest in two funding categories related to women’s health:

 - Tackling Health Disparities – programs and organizations focused on reducing health disparities faced by women of color.

 - Unintended Pregnancy Prevention – programs and organizations that provide access to consumable, unbiased pregnancy prevention resources.

 Request for Proposals

-In total, $400,000 in unrestricted, general operating support will be awarded to 20 different nonprofit organizations.
+The Women’s Fund request for proposals (RFP) has closed.
+In total, $400,000 in unrestricted, general operating support was awarded to 20 nonprofit organizations in May 2021.